 Sky's cheapest broadband deal provides:

-- Up to 16Mbps download speed (subject to location).
+- Up to 17Mbps download speed (subject to location).* McAfee security software.* Free SkyHub wireless router.* Unlimited weekend calls.

 Cheap BT broadband